In summer derailed by COVID-19, arrival of famous sweet corn welcomed in Dubuque

 “Right now, the (COVID-19) cases are kind of rising, and maybe we’re being a little bit overly cautious, but … I just want to be safe,” he said.

-This year’s opening day also was affected by a strong storm that struck the tri-state area Thursday, pelting the Fincel’s farm with 6.25 inches of rain and 70 mph winds, according to Fincel.
-The toppled cornstalks made harvesting difficult this morning, and each stand received only one wagon of corn.
+This year’s opening day also was affected by a strong storm that struck the tri-state area Thursday, pelting the Fincel’s farm in East Dubuque, Ill., with a deluge of rain and 70 mph winds, according to Fincel.
+The toppled cornstalks made harvesting difficult Saturday morning, and each stand received only one wagon of corn.

-But today’s patrons didn’t mind the wait, so long as they got the corn they craved.
+But Saturday’s patrons didn’t mind the wait, so long as they got the corn they craved.

 “It is the best in the country,” said Jan Hayertz, of Asbury, Iowa.
 “You never get a bad ear.”